Information for J-1 Au Pairs

 - Affordable tuition

 - Small classes

 - An International Student Center dedicated to student success

 - An active International Student Association (ISA) Club and Student Life

-- An application (online or paper)
+- An application (online)

 - Copies of J-1 immigration documents (visa, passport, DS-2019)

 - A letter from the sponsoring au pair agency stating the au pair’s name and placement